aws-samples/security-driven-cloud-acceleration/README.md

 * Reduction in time and costs associated to account and service provisioning, data and infrastructure protection, Mean Time To Detection (MTTD) and Mean Time To Remediation (MTTR) through security automation.

 ## Availability & Further Information
 The POC was released on August 17th, 2023.
-It includes 75% of the functionality intended as it is missing the IaC templates for AWS Shield Advanced.
+It includes 87.5% of the functionality intended as it is missing the CloudFormation templates for AWS Shield Advanced.
 These will be available in the General Availability (GA) release at the end of Q3 2023.

 For further information and to stay informed of release, contact Christopher Rae (xrae@amazon.com), Principal Worldwide Security GTM Specialist at Amazon Web Services.